About

 Among the many prominent individuals associated with the early history of the School were Samuel Pierpont Langley and Reginald A. Fessenden.
 Langley, who is credited with developing the engineering science of aerodynamics during his 24 years at Pitt, designed the first heavier-than-air craft capable of flight and greatly influenced the Wright Brothers.
 Fessenden, brought to Pittsburgh by George Westinghouse as the first electrical engineering department head, obtained more than 300 patents.
 Through his pioneering studies with voice transmission, he is now credited with being the "Father of Radio" and made the first broadcast of the human voice in 1906.

-Throughout the 20th century the School of Engineering continued its growth, and moved to a new Engineering Hall in the 1950s.
-This was also accompanied by the institution of new programs such as international education to strengthen the academic experience of engineering students.
-As the student population continued to grow, the University developed plans for a larger facility and commissioned the construction of Benedum Hall of Engineering, in honor of a grant from the Benedum Foundation.
-Benedum Hall was completed in 1971.
-The 1990s saw the emergence of new centers of excellence which promoted cross-disciplinary infrastructure between departments, as well as the launch of the new bioengineering program and the Center for Biotechnology and Bioengineering at the Pittsburgh Technology Center, on the former site of the Jones & Laughlin Steel Mill Complex in nearby Hazelwood.
+Throughout the 20th century the School of Engineering continued its growth, moving to a new Engineering Hall in the 1950s and instituting new programs such as international education to strengthen the academic experience of engineering students.
+As the student population grew, the University commissioned the construction of Benedum Hall of Engineering, funded by a grant from the Benedum Foundation and completed in 1971.
+The 1990s saw the emergence of new centers of excellence promoting cross-disciplinary infrastructure between departments, as well as the launch of the bioengineering program and the Center for Biotechnology and Bioengineering at the Pittsburgh Technology Center, on the former site of the Jones & Laughlin Steel Mill Complex in Hazelwood.

-In 2007, the School became the Swanson School of Engineering after a landmark event: John A. Swanson (PhD ’66), founder of ANSYS Inc., made the largest individual philanthropic commitment in the history of the University of Pittsburgh at that time.
-As a result of his remarkable generosity, the Board of Trustees presented a formal resolution on February 29, 2008 and announced the changing of the school’s name to the John A. Swanson School of Engineering.
-His gift, along with that of John C. “Jack” Mascaro (BSCE '66, MSCE '80), founder and chairman of Mascaro Construction Company, enabled a multi-year transformation of Benedum Hall into a building with more open labs and “smart” classroom space, enabling greater collaboration between faculty and students.
+In 2007, the School became the Swanson School of Engineering after a landmark event: John A. Swanson (PhD '66), founder of ANSYS Inc., made the largest individual philanthropic commitment in the history of the University of Pittsburgh at that time.
+The Board of Trustees presented a formal resolution on February 29, 2008, announcing the naming of the John A. Swanson School of Engineering.
+His gift, along with that of John C. "Jack" Mascaro (BSCE '66, MSCE '80), founder and chairman of Mascaro Construction Company, enabled a multi-year transformation of Benedum Hall into a building with more open labs and smart classroom space for greater collaboration between faculty and students.

-A new three-story annex that connects to Benedum Hall was completed in 2009 and is home to the Mascaro Center for Sustainable Innovation as well as labs, classrooms and the new Bevier Library.
-In 2012 the Swanson School received a $22 million grant from the Richard King Mellon Foundation - one of the largest private foundation grants in Pitt’s history.
-The gift will accelerate the research and education efforts of the Center for Energy, create new faculty positions and graduate fellowships, and establish a fund for spurring innovative research on a newly designated Energy Floor in Benedum Hall.
+A new three-story annex connecting to Benedum Hall was completed in 2009 and is home to the Mascaro Center for Sustainable Innovation as well as labs, classrooms, and the Bevier Library.
+In 2012, the Swanson School received a $22 million grant from the Richard King Mellon Foundation - one of the largest private foundation grants in Pitt's history - to accelerate the research and education efforts of the Center for Energy, create new faculty positions and graduate fellowships, and establish a fund for innovative research on a newly designated Energy Floor in Benedum Hall.

 Deans of Engineering